iAvoe/Object-Oriented-Analysis-Design-Review-9/README.md

 ## Quiz:

-### Others

-Every database in a DBMS consists of two separate data stores.​
-- true

-The domain data in a database is sometimes referred to as metadata.​
+GUID stands for ______ ______ ______.​
-- false
+- Globally unique identifier

+### DB Design & Deployment

 A local business office with a small database which is only used by two or three users would most probably implement a desktop DBMS.​
+- False,this puts customer and company data in risk

+In an iterative approach to software development, it is usually best to develop the database in the first few iterations.​
-- false
+- True

 A phased database development and deployment (using iterative development) is usually the safest approach to deploying the best database solution.​
-- false

-In an iterative approach to software development, it is usually best to develop the database in the first few iterations.​
-- true
+- False,  DB deployment affect how the application works

 To ensure that the database is designed correctly, an important member of the project team is the data administrator.​
-- false

-In a one-to-many association the primary key of the "many" class is placed as a foreign key in the "one" class.​
-- false

-Including a total amount field as the sum of other fields in a table is a violation of second normal form.​
-- false

-GUID stands for ______ ______ ______.​
-- globally unique identifier
+- False

-### DB Schema
+### DB Schema / Metadatas

 A(n) ____________________ describes the structure, content, and access controls of a physical data store or database.​
 - schema

 A(n) ____ describes the structure, content, and access controls of a physical data store or database.​
 - schema

+The domain data in a database is sometimes referred to as metadata
+- False

+In a one-to-many association the primary key of the "many" class is placed as a foreign key in the "one" class.​
+- False

+Including a total amount field as the sum of other fields in a table is a violation of second normal form.​
+- False

+Every database in a DBMS consists of two separate data stores
+- True

 ### Distributed DB